-The Tricolored Blackbird is California's blackbird -- more than 99% of the population occurs within the state.
-The geographic range of this species is restricted to California's Central Valley and surrounding foothills, a few remaining coastal and inland localities in southern and central California, scattered sites in Oregon and central Washington, a single site in western Nevada, and western coastal Baja California (Figure 1).
+The Tricolored Blackbird is California's blackbird—more than 99% of the global population occurs within the state.
+The geographic range of this species is restricted to California's Central Valley and surrounding foothills, coastal and inland localities in southern and central California, scattered sites in northeastern California, Oregon, and central Washington, a single site in western Nevada, and locally in northwestern Baja California (Figure 1).

-This blackbird is sexually dimorphic in size, plumage, and behavior.
+This blackbird species is sexually dimorphic in size, plumage, and behavior.
 Males are larger than females, possess striking red, white, and black plumage, and display conspicuously when breeding.
-They exhibit a wide range of foraging behaviors, nest in a variety of substrates, and consume a diverse array of seeds, ripening grains, and arthropods.
-They are sympatric with and morphologically similar to Red-winged Blackbirds (Agelaius phoeniceus), but unlike the Red-wingeds, Tricoloreds breed in dense colonies and may travel several kilometers to secure food for their nestlings.
-Also unlike Red-winged Blackbirds, male Tricoloreds defend small territories used only for breeding and mate with 1 to 4 females.
+The species nests in a variety of substrates, exhibits a range of foraging behaviors, and consumes a diverse array of arthropods, seeds, and ripening grains.
+It is sympatric with and morphologically similar to the Red-winged Blackbird (Agelaius phoeniceus), but unlike the Red-winged, the Tricolored Blackbird breeds in dense colonies and may travel several kilometers to secure food for nestlings.
+In addition, the male Tricolored Blackbird defends small territories used only for breeding and mate with 1 to 4 females.

-The Tricolored Blackbird forms the largest colonies of any North American passerine bird.
-Breeding colonies have historically attracted tens of thousands of birds to a single site.
-In the 1930s, 1 colony was estimated to include more than 200,000 nests.
-Colonies require nearby water, suitable nesting substrate, and open-range foraging habitat of natural grassland, shrubland, or agricultural cropland.
-In winter, Tricoloreds may form single-species, and sometimes single-sex, flocks, but they commonly forage with other blackbird species and roost in multi-species flocks.
-They often change their nesting locations from year to year, likely an adaption to exploit rapidly changing environments in ephemeral habitats, enhancing prospects for finding secure nesting sites and relatively plentiful insect food supplies.
-They are itinerant breeders, nesting more than once at the same or, more commonly, in different locations during the breeding season.
+The Tricolored Blackbird forms the largest colonies of any North American passerine species.
+Breeding colonies historically attracted tens or even hundreds of thousands of birds.
+In the 1930s, a single colony was estimated to include more than 200,000 nests (about 300,000 adults) and cover almost 24 ha (1).
+Colonies require suitable nesting substrate surrounded by foraging habitats that may include semi-natural grasslands, agricultural croplands, or alkali scrub habitats, and a nearby source of freshwater.
+In winter months, the Tricolored Blackbird may form single-species, and sometimes single-sex, flocks, but the species commonly forages and roosts together with other blackbird species.
+Nesting locations often change from year-to-year, perhaps an adaption to exploit ephemeral habitats or high abundance of arthropod resources, or to enhance prospects for finding secure nesting sites.
+The species is an itinerant breeder, nesting more than once at the same or, more commonly, different locations during the breeding season.